-The AC is satisfied that that the IA Department has adequate resources and appropriate standing within the Company to perform its function effectively.
+The AC is satisfied that the internal audit function is independent and effective and that the IA Department has adequate resources and appropriate standing within the Company to perform its function effectively.

 D. SHAREHOLDER RIGHTS AND RESPONSIBILITIES

 Principle 14: Shareholder Rights